sfproductlabs/roo/README.md

 # Roo (Beta)

+**TL;DR** This basically lets you run your own load balanced Amazon AWS ECS clusters on your own hardware, with no configuration (no additional setup for clustered kv stores, no janky config files, no defining providers, etc).

 This aims to be a free replacement of Amazon's ECS (Elastic Compute Service), EKS, CertificateManager, Load-Balancer and CloudWatch using your own Docker Swarm.
 It IS a complete replacement for nginx, traefik, haproxy, and a lot of kubernetes.
 The idea is to give developers back the power and take it back from ridiculous self-complicating dev-ops tools that get more complicated and less useful (for example Traefik 2 just removed support for clustered Letsencrypt from their open source version to spruik their enterprise version.
 Nginx and HAProxy do the same).
 I wasted a lot of time on their software before writing this in a weekend with a friend.
 I truly hope it benefits others too.

 If you are unfamiliar with swarm/kubernetes and are a developer and want a quick intro into how powerful and easy swarm can be, [check out my command notes](https://github.com/sfproductlabs/haswarm/blob/master/README.md).
 In a day I was scaling clusters up and down on my own infrastructure with single commands.